dcunited001/dcunited001.github.io/_posts/2017-02-14-oneirontology-engineering-cultural-touchstones-for-mythos.md

 The symbol of the shepherd is one that appears in at least four major religions.
 It's not a coincidence.
-The sign of the shepherd is used as a basis for pattern languages, which is fueled by its universival appeal and consistent semiotic mapping.
+The sign of the shepherd is used as a basis for pattern languages, which is fueled by its universal appeal and consistent semiotic mapping.

 <a name="semiotics-of-mythology" />